-a.
-Reporting Total Compensation of the Prime Awardee's Executives:
+2. Reporting Total Compensation of the Department's Grant Recipients' Executives - a.
+Applicability and what to report.

-- 1. Applicability and what to report.
-The prime awardee must report total compensation for each of its five most highly compensated executives for the preceding completed fiscal year, if all of the following conditions are applicable: - - i. the total Federal funding authorized to date under this award is \$25,000 or more; and - ii. in the preceding fiscal year, the prime awardee received-- - (A) 80 percent or more of its annual gross revenues from Federal procurement contracts (and subcontracts) and Federal financial assistance subject to the Transparency Act, as defined at 2 CFR 170.320 (and subawards); and - (B) \$25,000,000 or more in annual gross revenues from Federal procurement contracts (and subcontracts) and Federal financial assistance subject to the Transparency Act, as defined at 2 CFR 170.320 (and subawards); and - iii.
-The public does not have access to information about the compensation of the executives through periodic reports filed under section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
+You must report total compensation for each of your five most highly compensated executives for the preceding completed fiscal year, if-

+- The total Federal funding authorized to date under this Federal award equals or exceeds \$30,000; - ii In the preceding fiscal year, you received- - A. 80 percent or more of your annual gross revenues from Federal procurement contracts (and subcontracts) and Federal financial assistance subject to the Transparency Act, as defined at 2 CFR 170.320 (and subawards), and - B. \$25,000,000 or more in annual gross revenues from Federal procurement contracts (and subcontracts) and Federal financial assistance subject to the Transparency Act, as defined at 2 CFR 170.320 (and subawards); and, - C. The public does not have access to information about the compensation of the executives through periodic reports filed under section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
 78m(a), 78o(d)) or section 6104 of the Internal Revenue Code of 1986.
-(To determine if the public has access to the compensation information, see the U.S. Securities and Exchange Commission total compensation filings at www.sec.gov/answers/execomp.htm.) - 2.
-Where, what and when to report.
-The prime awardee must report executive compensation described in paragraph a.1. of this grant award term as part of its registration profile in the System for Award Management (www.SAM.gov). - i.
-The types of compensation that must be reported for each subrecipient are listed in the definition of "total compensation" appearing in item b of this grant award term.
-If this is the first award the prime awardee has received that is subject to the reporting requirements in paragraph a.1., the prime awardee must report by the end of the month following the month in which this award is made, and on each anniversary of this award.
+(To determine if the public has access to the compensation information, see the U.S. Security and Exchange Commission total compensation filings at SEC Investor.gov Executive Compensation.) - b.
+Where and when to report.

-b.
-Definitions.
-For purposes of this grant award term:
+You must report executive total compensation described in paragraph 2.a. of this grant award term: